 What does someone do with a pickup that features a 16-foot bed?

-And what does someone do with a pickup that features a 16-foot bed?
+What does someone do with a pickup that features a 16-foot bed?
 They come to party with a good-old redneck hot tub.
 It’s pickup pool party time!
 If you’ve got to be in a pool then one connected to a truck is pretty darn cool.

 Ram actually considered putting the Long-Hauler into production.
 But better sense intervened and a strong business case couldn’t be found.
 So the Long-Hauler remains a one-off concept.